The-Iceburg/BLGCEOSICC/README.md

-# BLGCEOSICC
+# Lifesaving Competition Calculator
-Bournemouth Lifeguard Corps End Of Season Internal Competition Calculator
+A competition calculator deseigned for lifesaving events